 Day 10: Waitomo – Auckland

-Prices from NZ$3150 per person for 4 travellers sharing a luxury vehicle and hosted by professional driver-guide, inclusive 4* hotel/B&B stay in twin share and all above listed activities. (conditions apply)
+Prices from NZ$3150 per person for 4 travellers s(contact us for prizing for 1-3 travellers) haring a luxury vehicle and hosted by professional driver-guide, inclusive 4* hotel/B&B stay in twin share and all above listed activities. (conditions apply)

 Please note all prices listed are approximations and subject to current rate of exchange adjustments.
 We are specialized in custom made tours for the desiring traveller.
 Each tour package will be tailored to your specific needs.
 Individual choices of accommodation style and the amount of activities you anticipate in will reflect on the general overall cost of the tour.
 Please make an enquiry.